aggietechie/aggietechie.github.io/_aplus/A-Certification-Overview.md

 Ultimately, version history is a matter of preference (unless otherwise stated by an employer or external requirement), and no matter which exam you take, you'll learn valuable information from both.

-## Recommended Experienece: Are You Ready?
+## Recommended Experience: Are You Ready?

 At this point, you may see in the exam details or objectives it says:
 > Recommended experience: 9 to 12 months hands-on experience in the lab or field.